yk8000/MMB-RNAseq-Workflow/scripts/Step2_TrimGalore.md

 # Step2: Adapter Trimming and Quality Filtering (Trim Galore!)

-This step performs adapter trimming and quality filtering of paired-end FASTQ files using Trim Galore!.　\
+This step performs adapter trimming and quality filtering of paired-end FASTQ files using Trim Galore!.
-**Note**: Replace <adapter_sequence> with the actual adapter sequence used in your library preparation kit. \

 ## Commands